Plan a Visit

-The 9th largest Aquarium in the U.S. by attendance and among the top 5 paid visitor attractions in the Puget Sound region.
+Accredited by the Assocation of Zoos & Aquariums (AZA), it is the ninth largest aquarium in the U.S. by attendance and among the top five paid visitor attractions in the Puget Sound region.

-Opened in 1977.
-Expanded by 18,000 square feet in 2007 with $42 million of new exhibits, gift and food service as well as exciting meeting and event facilities.
+Opened in 1977, the Seattle Aquarium expanded by 18,000 square feet in 2007 with $42 million of new exhibits, a gift shop and food service as well as meeting and event facilities.

-The Aquarium's species collection is featured within six major exhibits: Window on Washington Waters, Life on the Edge, Pacific Coral Reef, Puget Sound Fish and Dome Room, Puget Sound Orcas Family Activity Center, and Marine Mammals.
+The Aquarium's species collection is featured within six major exhibits: Window on Washington Waters, Life on the Edge, Pacific Coral Reef, Underwater Dome, Birds & Shores and Marine Mammals.

-Combined annual operating budget: $12.6 million is generated through tickets, concessions income, memberships, grants and private contributions.
+The Aquarium's combined annual operating budget of $13.4 million is generated through tickets, concessions income, memberships, grants and private contributions.

 Support the Seattle Aquarium

 Seattle Aquarium membership

 Join one of our Premier Donor Clubs